Graduate Programs in Medieval Art History

 ebaboula@uvic.ca

-Research Interests: Ancient and medieval funerary practices; warfare.
-Literary and visual sources of Late Byzantine period.
-Cross-cultural interactions in the east Mediterranean.
-Encounter of east and west in Crusader period.
-The post-Byzantine art and architegture of Greece (focus on the Ottoman period).
+Research Interests: Material and visual cultures of the Mediterranean; ancient and medieval funerary practices; warfare; literary and visual sources of the Late Byzantine period; cross-cultural interactions in the eastern Mediterranean; encounters between East and West during the Crusader period; post-Byzantine art and architecture of Greece, focusing on the Ottoman period.

 charding@uvic.ca